gettaylor/taylor/CONTRIBUTING.md

 ```
 ngrok http 3000
 ```
-And be sure to update the Events Subscription Request URL in Enable Events box
+And be sure to update the Events Subscription Request URL in Enable Events box.

 ## Creating the Slack App: